actions/download-artifact/CONTRIBUTING.md

 ## Found a bug?

 - **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/actions/download-artifact/issues).
 - If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/actions/download-artifact/issues/new).
-Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or a **reproducable test case** demonstrating the expected behavior that is not occurring.
+Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or a **reproducible test case** demonstrating the expected behavior that is not occurring.
 - If possible, use the relevant bug report templates to create the issue.

 ## What should I know before submitting a pull request or issue